Here’s how Hilton’s Points Explorer tool can help you plan a better award redemption

 But, seeing the lowest and highest number of points that Hilton Honors members have paid for a given hotel during a recent time period can be useful.
 When you use the tool, you will see something like this:

 Lowest Points per night that our members have booked at this hotel as of June 12, 2020.
 Current Points per night may vary.
 Maximum Points per night for a Standard Room as of June 12, 2020.
 Subject to change.

 Visit the Points Explorer page and begin your search.
 You can research a specific property or see what’s available in an entire city.

 You can quickly see the minimum and maximum award rates Hilton members have paid at various hotels during the prescribed time frame.

-The Points Explorer tool shows you what award rates other Hilton Honors members have booked at hotels in the recent past.
+The Points Explorer tool shows you what award rates other Hilton Honors members have booked at hotels.
 It doesn’t mean you can book an award at the lowest rate you see.
 Sometimes rooms aren’t available at the lowest award rate currently, but other times, you can find rooms for fewer points than the minimum listed on the Points Explorer tool.

 Here’s what I learned when searching four different properties in both the Points Explorer tool and at Hilton.com.
 (At Hilton.com, I checked nearly 12 months of availability at each hotel on my list.)

 Conrad Maldives Rangali Island

 I started by searching in the Maldives, where Hilton has three properties: The Waldorf Astoria Ithaafushi, SAii Lagoon Maldives and the Conrad Maldives Rangali Island.
 The minimum and maximum rate at the Conrad was 95,000 points per night, which is accurate.